-Contact Poster track chair via firstname.lastname@example.org for further information.
+Contact panels track chairs, firstname.lastname@example.org, for further information.

 Panel sessions provide an opportunity for expert panel members to present their views on a specific topic and then to discuss these views among themselves and with the audience.
-Usually a panel session starts with a brief introduction of the panel topic and the participants, followed by short presentations by the panelists giving their views.
+Usually, a panel session starts with a brief introduction of the panel topic and the participants, followed by short presentations by the panelists giving their views.
 They are scheduled in standard conference spaces.
-The session must allow sufficient opportunity (about 30 minutes) for an interactive question and answer period involving both the panelists and the audience.
+The 90-minute session must allow sufficient opportunity (at least 30 minutes) for an interactive question and answer period involving both the panelists and the audience.

 A typical panel will consist of four participants, including the moderator.
 Limiting a panel to four participants allows sufficient time for audience questions.
 Proposals with more than four panelists must convincingly show that all panelists will be able to speak, and the audience able to respond, within the session time.

 Panel proposal review is NOT blind.
-Criteria used in reviewing the proposals include the likely level of interest of the topic, the presence of panel members with multiple perspectives on the topic, and the likelihood that the panel will leave sufficient time for audience participation.
+Proposals will be reviewed by the panel chairs, considering the likely level of interest in the topic, the inclusion of panel members with multiple perspectives on the topic, and the likelihood that the panel will leave sufficient time for audience participation.

-If accepted, the panel description will be allocated 2 pages in the conference proceedings and must adhere to the formatting guidelines specified above.
-To facilitate the transition from proposal to camera-ready copy, it is critical that authors adhere closely to the formatting specifications and page limits
+If accepted, the panel description will be allocated two pages in the conference proceedings and must adhere to the formatting requirements specified above.
+To facilitate the transition from proposal to camera-ready copy, it is critical that authors adhere closely to the formatting specifications and page limits.

 Write your submission using the format specified above.